GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 Interfaces are compact in size (few variables) but broad in scope (variables typically leverage maps), so that consumers can declare in variable types only the bits of information they are interested in.

-Resource management stages for example only export three map variables: `folder_ids`, `service_accounts`, `tag_names`.
-Those variables contain values for all the relevant created resources, but consumers are only interested in some of them and only need to declare those: networking stages for example only declare the folder and service account names they need.
+For example, resource management stages only export three map variables: `folder_ids`, `service_accounts`, `tag_names`.
+Those variables contain values for all the relevant resources created, but consumers are only interested in some of them and only need to declare those: networking stages for example only declare the folder and service account names they need.

 ```hcl
 variable "folder_ids" {